Chapter 2: What Does Your Travel Insurance Cover?

 Some plans have benefits for when your flight is cancelled and you have to spend the night in a hotel, if a travel delay messes with subsequent connections and scheduled tours, or if your tour operator goes bankrupt.

-Also, the ExactCare Extra® plan adds flight-protection benefits to the traditional travel insurance package.
+Also, the ExactCare Extra® plan adds flight-inconvenience benefits to the traditional travel insurance package.

-What does this flight insurance cover?
-Flight departure delays, missed connections, and tarmac delays – and many of these claims can be filed and processed automatically and paid quickly into an account you specify.
+What does this cover?
+Flight departure delays, missed connections, and tarmac delays – and many of these claims can be filed and processed automatically and paid quickly into an account you specify, sometimes even while you're still on vacation.

 Travel Assistance